B1 · IntermediateEnglish

 Past perfect

 You already know the past simple and past continuous.
-In this lesson, you'll learn how to talk about actions that happened before other events in the past."
+In this lesson, you'll learn how to talk about actions that happened before other events in the past.
+The past perfect shows the listener the order of events clearly, so your stories and explanations are easier to understand.

-1. What Past Perfect Shows
+1. What the Past Perfect Shows

 Past perfect is used to talk about an action that happened first, before another action in the past.